ADirin/DataBase_Solution/Week 6/Inclass Assignment/Examples.md

 # 🚀 **Submission Format:**
-- Upload your project as a GitHub repository or a zip file containing all necessary files.
+- Upload your project as a GitHub repository.
 - Screenshots of the execution results of main method in the consol